arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-gs/content.md

 ## Instructions

 Accessing the vision shield is done through help of both Arduino and Processing tools.
 The Arduino sketch handles the capture of image data by the onboard camera while the java applet created on Processing helps us visualise this info.
 With the help of serial communication. you can create a channel that reroutes the frames from the Camera to the java applet.
-The following steps will run you through how to capturing, package the data through the serial and visualise
+The following steps will run you through how to capture, package the data through the serial port and visualise the output in Processing.

 ### 1. The Basic Setup
 Connect the Vision Shield to your Portenta H7 as shown and plugin the H7 to your computer.